To Westport

 Margaret took us all out to dinner in the evening for Clare’s birthday.
 The Pantry and Corkscrew.
 Excellent hock salad starter followed by braised beef then cheesecake with basil cream.

 We said our goodbyes to Johnny while Clare and the boys came back to see hotel.
 The boys played card tricks on us.
-Then we said our goodbyes and returned to bar for cocktails …. earlier night.
+Then we said our goodbyes and returned to bar for cocktails …. earlier night tonight.

 Friday 25 May